co-native-ab/terraform-provider-azidentity/docs/functions/unsafe_parse_jwt.md

 page_title: "unsafe_parse_jwt function - azidentity"
 subcategory: ""
 description: |-
-  Parse JWT without validating anything or verifying the signature, only use for the purpose of checking claims but not for anything security related.
-Outputs a JSON string that can be decoded with jsondecode().

 ---

 # function: unsafe_parse_jwt

-Parse JWT without validating anything or verifying the signature, only use for the purpose of checking claims but not for anything security related.
-Outputs a JSON string that can be decoded with jsondecode().
+The `unsafe_parse_jwt` function parses a JSON Web Token (JWT) without validating its signature or verifying its authenticity.
+This function is useful for extracting and inspecting claims from a JWT but should **never** be used for security-sensitive operations.

 ## Example Usage